remino/dress.css/src/pages/dress.css/variables.md

 so you can adapt the palette, spacing, and motion without editing the library itself.
 Override them globally in your own stylesheet:

-⚠️ Note some variable names have changed from v4.

 ```css
 :root {
 	--dress-bg: #f5f5f5;